Activity Scheduling and Lifecycle: A Deep Dive into AOSP Source Code

-An Activity is a Contractual Window interacting between your App process and the system_server process.
-Understanding the lifecycle is essentially understanding how core system services (ATMS) grasp your App's memory state, UI visibility, and input focus across process boundaries.
+An Activity is fundamentally the result of coordination between the App process and the system_server process.
+Understanding the lifecycle means understanding how the core system service (ATMS) manages your App's memory state, UI visibility, and input focus across process boundaries.

-Why doesn't Android—like a standard C++ game engine—give you a main() function and let you handle rendering loops and input events with a while(true)?
+Why doesn't Android expose a main() function and let you drive rendering and input with a while(true) loop?

-Because in a mobile operating system, memory and focus resources are exceptionally precious.
-The system must maintain absolute authority (e.g., forcefully killing background apps to reclaim memory, or stripping screen focus when a phone call arrives).
-To achieve this passive, strict control, Android adopted an Inversion of Control (IoC) architecture.
+Memory and focus resources on a mobile OS are highly constrained.
+The system must retain the authority to forcibly schedule — killing background processes to reclaim memory at any time, or stripping foreground focus when a phone call arrives.
+To achieve this level of control, Android uses an Inversion of Control (IoC) architecture: App code implements callbacks, and the system decides when to invoke them.

 ┌──────────────────────────────────────────────────────────────────────────┐